Illustration by Christine Fuller

 The landlord, Mr John Green, had left his home at the Curriers Arms to visit a friend shortly before Mr Green’s daughter discovered the fire.
 The barn, which was apparently securely locked, and the contents of 25 sacks of undressed corn, were totally destroyed.

 A report of the fire appeared in the Norfolk News of October 13th, 1866.
-It was thought that the fire was the work of an incendiary and the property was said to be fully insured.
+It was thought that the fire was the work of an incendiary.
+The property was said to be fully insured.

 Magistrates Court Appearances